lingmulongtai/KUAS-reception/README_ENG.md

 ### Reception Flow
 - **Reserved**
-  - Enter name as "FamilyName GivenName" (space separated) to match your reservation.
+  - Enter name as "FamilyName GivenName" (half-width space separated) to match your reservation.
   - If no preferences were provided during reservation, the app navigates to the selection screen.
-  - Confirm the details and press Confirm.
+  - Review the details and confirm.
 Depending on settings, assignment or waiting will be applied.
 - **Walk-in**
   - Enter name (space separated) / school / grade.
   - Go to selection, set up to three preferences, and confirm.